top of page

 Frequently Asked Questions

-1 .
-Is ZES ® Reformer Pilates the same as traditional Reformer Pilates and how is it different from Mat Pilates?
+1.Is SIX® Reformer Pilates the same as traditional Reformer Pilates and what is the difference with Mat Pilates?

-2 .
-I am a beginner and/or elderly, is ZES Reformer Pilates right for me?
+2I am a beginner and/or elderly, is ZES Reformer Pilates something for me?

-4 .
-Do you have changing rooms and showers and sauna?
+4.Do you have changing rooms and showers and sauna?

-5 .
-What pricing plans and subscriptions does ZES offer and how does payment work?
+5.What pricing plans and subscriptions does ZES offer and how does payment work?

-ZES offers you the option to purchase a price plan with an expiration date or a subscription (where prices are much lower).
+ZES offers you the option to purchase a pricing plan. with an expiration date or a subscription (where the prices are a lot lower).
 Up to you!
 They can be found on the website under "price plan".
-The subscriptions can only be bought in the studio.
-With your purchased sessions on your account you can check the "time schedule" online and then select your favourite session and book and pay for a session online in advance; "pay as you go".
-If you install the handy ZES App on your phone, booking in advance is even easier.
+The subscriptions can only be purchased in the studio.
+With your purchased sessions on your account you can check the "time schedule" online and then book and pay for your favorite session online in advance; "pay as you go".
+If you have the handySIX Appon your phone, booking in advance is even easier.
+Moreover, you can easily put yourself on the waiting list via the App Fit by Wix when a class is full.
+There are often spots available, don't worry.

-6 .
-I am pregnant or recently gave birth, can I participate?
+6.I am pregnant or have recently given birth, can I participate?

 bottom of page